-Trauma, Mental Health, and Alcoholism
+Trauma, Mental Health, And Alcoholism

-Co-occurring PTSD and Alcohol Use Disorder
+Co-occurring PTSD And Alcohol Use Disorder

 The extreme stress and trauma associated with first responder positions predisposes them to developing PTSD.
 Loss of life of someone you’re trying to save, a coworker who’s making an arrest, or the collapse of a building you’re trying to evacuate can all serve as catalyzing events for the formation of a trauma-based disorder.

-EMTs and Alcohol Use Disorder
+EMTs And Alcohol Use Disorder

-Medical emergencies, stabilizing wounded people, and ferrying them to the nearest hospital for treatment all fall under the responsibilities of EMTs and the emergency medical services (EMS).
+Medical emergencies, stabilizing wounded people, and transporting them to the nearest hospital for treatment all fall under the responsibilities of EMTs and the emergency medical services (EMS).
 Any incident from car accidents to attempted suicide requires EMTs to race in and perform their duties.
 Frequent exposure to traumatic experiences like these puts the men and women of the EMS at high risk for an alcohol dependency.

-Stress and Alcohol Use
+Stress And Alcohol Use

 Research shows that a job that exposes workers to consistent stress increase the likelihood that they will rely on alcohol as self-medication.
 These professionals pull long hours performing emotionally and physically draining work.
 EMT work provides consistent stress and the traumatic events that can lead to PTSD and another leap in risk for alcohol dependency.
 Pile on top of these health issues, the increased likelihood for depression and common occurrence of sleep deprivation, EMTs are a very vulnerable population.

-Firefighters and Alcohol Use Disorder
+Firefighters And Alcohol Use Disorder

-Like EMTs, firefighters struggle much more than average citizens with alcohol dependency.
+Similar to EMTs, firefighters struggle much more than average citizens with alcohol dependency.
 A survey in 2015 found firefighters: